AndrewTran03/Sea-Monster-Crowdfunding-Gaming-Repository-Web102--Prework/README.md

 <img src='./web102-prework-walkthrough.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with LICECap.
-Click [here](https://www.cockos.com/licecap/) for more information about this recording tool and further documentation.
+Click [here](https://www.cockos.com/licecap/) for more information about this recording tool and additional documentation.
 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS
 [ScreenToGif](https://www.screentogif.com/) for Windows